marklewis01/react-materialui-starter/README.md

 - Material-UI (v1.0.0)
   - This project started with React-Semantic-UI, however I am rebuilding it currently to use the newly released [Material-UI](https://material-ui.com).
 So far, it is so much more enjoyable to work with, simply for reason custom styling can easily injected to each element. _I hope to build a theme for this project, in the interim, the injected styles are a quick solution, though I'm not thrilled using them due to potential lack of consistencies._
 - Google Firebase
-  - Mainly outsourcing my authentication, as well as getting to know Firestore.
+  - Mainly outsourcing my authentication, as well as getting to know Firestore, Cloud Functions and Cloud Storage.
+The demo is hosted on Firebase Hosting.
-- React-toastify
+- ~~React-toastify~~
-  - A super simple and quick way to get a toast message system into the dashboard.
-[React-toastify](https://fkhadra.github.io/react-toastify/).
+  - ~~A super simple and quick way to get a toast message system into the dashboard.
+[React-toastify](https://fkhadra.github.io/react-toastify/).~~ _Removing this as not currently needed.
+Will look at MUI subsitute when required._

 ## Folder Structure